ToG-Bench: Task-Oriented Spatio-Temporal Grounding in Egocentric Videos: Related Work

 \subsection{Spatio-Temporal Video Grounding}

 Spatio-Temporal Video Grounding (STVG) aims to localize both the temporal span and spatial region within a video according to a language query.
-Early benchmarks such as Charades-STA~\cite{gao2017tall} and ActivityNet-Captions~\cite{krishna2017dense} primarily focus on exocentric videos with descriptive queries, providing only temporal annotations without spatial grounding.
+This task stems from image-level Visual Grounding (VG), which has evolved from descriptive localization (e.g., RefCOCO/+/g~\cite{kazemzadeh2014referitgame,yu2016modeling,mao2016generation}) to intent-based spatial reasoning (e.g., IntentionVG~\cite{wang2024beyond}, EgoIntention~\cite{sun2025visual}).
+However, these VG methods remain confined to static frames and lack temporal dimensions.
+In the video domain, early benchmarks such as Charades-STA~\cite{gao2017tall} and ActivityNet-Captions~\cite{krishna2017dense} primarily focus on exocentric videos with descriptive queries, providing only temporal annotations without spatial grounding.
 Subsequent work extended grounding to include spatial localization, including STPR~\cite{yamaguchi2017spatio}, Vid-Sentence~\cite{chen2019weakly}, VidSTG~\cite{zhang2020does}, HC-STVG~\cite{tang2021human}, DVD-ST~\cite{ji2024described}, and BOSTVG~\cite{yao2025omnistvg}.
-Recently, egocentric benchmarks such as Ego4D~\cite{grauman2022ego4d} and EgoMask~\cite{liang2025fine} have advanced STVG in first-person settings by enabling temporal and spatial grounding in real-world videos.
-However, these efforts remain centered on object-centric descriptions and one-to-one alignments, leaving open the challenge of grounding task-oriented instructions that require reasoning about implicit targets and multi-object interactions.
-To bridge this gap, we introduce ToG-Bench, the first task-oriented STVG benchmark for egocentric videos, shifting the paradigm from object description to reasoning about task-relevant objects.
+Recently, egocentric benchmarks such as Ego4D~\cite{grauman2022ego4d}, RefEgo~\cite{Kurita_2023_ICCV}, and EgoMask~\cite{liang2025fine} have advanced STVG in first-person settings by enabling temporal and spatial grounding in real-world videos.
+Despite these advancements, current STVG efforts remain predominantly object-centric, focusing on explicit one-to-one alignments between text and visual targets.
+They often struggle with task-oriented instructions that require reasoning about implicit targets and multi-object interactions over time.
+To address this limitation, we introduce ToG-Bench, the first task-oriented STVG benchmark for egocentric videos.
+ToG-Bench shifts the paradigm from simple object description to high-level reasoning about task-relevant objects in dynamic environments.